GENERAL GRANT QUESTIONS

 Q: What kind of equipment is supported in the grant?

 A: We have funded everything from rock slides to sound systems.
 The criteria is that the equipment is either innovative or will be implemented in an innovative way.
-If you need software, be sure to check with Information Technology Tech Supply (firstname.lastname@example.org) to see if GVSU already owns a license or if they are willing to support the technology.
+If you need software or hardware, be sure to check with Information Technology Tech Supply (firstname.lastname@example.org) to see if GVSU already owns a license or if they are willing to support the technology.

 Q: May I purchase a computer?